 Section 1268.
 Applicability.
-Except as specifically noted, this subtitle would not apply to the U.S. government, a state or any political subdivision of the state, or foreign governmental authority operating outside the U.S. A similar provision was included in the House- and Senate-passed H.R.
-6.
+Except as specifically noted, this subtitle would not apply to the U.S. government, a state or any political subdivision of the state, or foreign governmental authority operating outside the United States.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1269.
 Effect on Other Regulations.
 FERC or state commissions would not be precluded from exercising their jurisdiction under otherwise applicable laws to protect utility customers.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1270.
 Enforcement.
-FERC would have authority to enforce this provision under sections 306-317 of the Federal Power Act.
-A similar provision was included in the House- and Senate-passed H.R.
-6.

-Current Law.
-The Securities and Exchange Commission has authority to investigate and enforce provisions of the Public Utility Holding Company Act of 1935.23
+FERC would have authority to enforce these provisions under Sections 306-317 of the Federal Power Act.
+Currently, the Securities and Exchange Commission has authority to investigate and enforce provisions of the Public Utility Holding Company Act of 1935.20 A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1271.
 Savings Provisions.
-Persons would be able to continue to engage in legal activities in which they have been engaged or are authorized to engage in on the effective date of this Act.
+Persons would be able to continue to engage in legal activities in which they have been engaged or are authorized to engage in on the effective date of this act.
 This subtitle would not limit the authority of FERC under the Federal Power Act or the Natural Gas Act.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1272.
 Implementation.
 Not later than 12 months after enactment, FERC would be required to promulgate regulations necessary to implement this subtitle and submit to Congress recommendations for technical or conforming amendments to federal law that would be necessary to carry out this subtitle.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1273.
-Transfer Resources.
+Transfer of Resources.
 The Securities and Exchange Commission would be required to transfer all applicable books and records to FERC.
 However, no time frame for transfer of books and records is provided.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+Currently, the Securities and Exchange Commission maintains books and records and regulates security transactions.21 A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.